doursand/insee/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 jupyter noteboob available here to store analysis work related to the questions highlighted above.
+1) There is 1 jupyter noteboob available here to store analysis work related to the questions highlighted above.
 The notebook's name is INSEE.ipynb
-Apart from the notebook, there are two distinct set of data files coming from two separated sources, not all the files were used in this analysis :

-1) INSEE statistical datasets
+2) INSEE statistical datasets

 - base_etablissement_par_tranche_effectif.csv	main dataset for firms information in France
 - communes.geojson	Not used